 The biggest part of the population here uses online shopping services.
 Its residents, on average, spend about $3.7 billion on online purchases during the year.
-Also, the local government actively welcomes foreign investments for the development of science and technology.
+Also, the local government actively welcomes foreign investments in the development of science and technology.

 - Buyers’ behaviour model.
 The residents love with their eyes: a video review of a product or service is more likely to induce them to buy it than banner ads or aggressive social media targeting.

 - Shopping trends.
 Video gaming is widespread throughout the country.
-At the same time, the Filipinos are willing to pay more for products and services from socially responsible companies that care about public health and the environment.
+At the same time, Filipinos are willing to pay more for products and services from socially responsible companies that care about public health and the environment.

 - Preferred payment options.
-The predominant payment method here is cash, but people also use virtual initiatives as Coins.ph, GCash, and Grabpay.
+The predominant payment method here is cash, but people also use virtual initiatives such as Coins.ph, GCash, and Grabpay.